Qampi/HTML-CSS/README.md

 According to web developers, the preferred font size unit is usually "rem."
 1 rem is equivalent to 16 pixels.  rem can have decimal values **THE BOX MODEL IN CSS:**
-Html elements are like boxes with different properties that are always present ecven with zero value.
+Html elements are like boxes with different properties that are always present even with zero value.
 **Two Types of Box Models:** Bolck and Inline Box Block and inline layout is the default way things behave on the web.
 -the type refers to how the box behaves in terms of page flow and in relation to other boxes on the page.
 Boxes have an inner display type and an outer display type